 A great tip for dogs in hot weather is to pop an ice cube or two into your dogs’ water bowl, and if you are out and about, always bring a portable water bottle or bowl with you.

 Invest in a cool mat

-Ask any dog owner how to cool your dog down and they will recommend a cool mat as an easy fix.
+Ask any dog owner how to cool your dog down, and they will recommend a cool mat as an easy fix.

 Cool mats are great because they are easy to set up anywhere in the home and provide instant relief for your dog.
 They are also portable and easy to take with you for international pet travel.

 Cool mats work with a cooling gel inside and are available in a range of sizes, so ensure you choose a mat that is a suitable size for your dog.
 You could even get a cool mat that fits inside their crate to keep them cool during the night.